chiles790/MakeChangeProject/README.md

 ## Make Change project

-### Overview
+### Cash Register

-This is where I'll put a summary of a Project
+The program I created uses if statements to determine if each type of currency is used and how much of each.

 ### Topics
   * Taking User Input
-  * Casting
-  * Methods
+  * If and else if statements

   ####  How to run
-  1. instructions
-  2. instructions
+  1. Provide the cost of the item you are purchasing
+  2. Put in tendered value
+  3. Program will display what change you will receive.